MIPS | Malaysian Informatics And Programming Society

 Check your logic and code – your program might work for the sample input, but not for the other test cases.

-My computer is not fast enough, the input is too large.
+My computer is not fast enough, the input is too large

-All inputs are solvable by an ordinary computer in ~5 seconds.
-Notably, we verify that all problems are solvable on https://ide.usaco.guide/.
+Otherwise, all inputs are solvable by an ordinary computer in ~10 seconds.
 The inputs are intentionally large to force you to find an efficient algorithm.

 If the answer is 2 3, will the outputs differing only in whitespace be accepted (e.g. _2___3__, where _ are spaces)?